gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 Tap to enable a scheduled downtime, and set the schedule for a time that seems appropriate for your child.

-{% image src="lockdown-iphone/scheduled-downtime.png" caption="Enabled Scheduled Downtime" alt="locking down an iphone: tap to enable scheduled Downtime" /%}
+{% image src="lockdown-iphone/scheduled-downtime.png" caption="Enabled Scheduled Downtime" alt="locking down an iPhone: tap to enable scheduled Downtime" /%}

 {% callout type="warning" %}